Cavity Wall Insulation Savings – How Much Can be Saved and What are the Options Available?

 Disclaimer

-MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.
+The information in this content is correct at time of writing.

 blog divider up

-If a property was built after the 1930s, it is likely that the external walls are made of two ‘skins’ with a cavity between them of around 50mm.
-This gap can be filled with insulating material.
 This stops warm air escaping to the outside, improving the energy efficiency of a property.
-As a result, cavity wall insulation can effectively pay for itself in the long run by reducing heating bills.
+As a result, cavity wall insulation could effectively pay for itself in the long run by reducing heating bills.
 Plus, there are a range of grants and offers available that make it a more affordable renovation for property investors.

 blog divider bottom